 Medical coders update patient records with standardized information needed for data management and billing purposes.
 Every time a doctor, nurse, or other healthcare provider performs a service, a code needs to be assigned to each diagnosis and procedure.
 For example, let’s assume you’re a medical coder reviewing the health record of a patient who comes into a medical office for an X-ray.

-Once the technician completes the X-ray, he or she will notate the procedure on the patient’s chart.
+Once the technician completes the X-ray, he or she will note the procedure on the patient’s chart.
 A doctor will then examine the image to diagnose the source of the injury, whether it’s a fracture or simply a sprain, and may also prescribe treatment, such as a sling or a cast.
-It’ll be your job to read these notes and apply the appropriate codes for the X-ray, the doctor’s examination, the diagnosis, and any treatment provided.
+As a medical coder, it’ll be your job to read these notes and apply the appropriate codes for the X-ray, the doctor’s examination, the diagnosis, and any treatment provided.

 The specific codes you assign will determine how the medical office bills the insurance company for the patient’s visit.
 Your main job tasks will include analyzing medical charts and assigning codes.